skorokithakis/stavros-notes/content/rf-stuff/cloning-cards-fobs-with-a-proxmark3.md

 Write with:

 ```
-lf EM 410x clone --id <the ID from before>
+lf em 410x clone --id <the ID from before>
 ```